lanl/spiner/paper.md

 interpolation coefficients themselves are only half-precision, which is often insufficient to capture the high precision required for scientific applications.
-As GPUs are inherently vector devices, hardware interpoaltion is also vectorized in nature.
+As GPUs are inherently vector devices, hardware interpolation is also vectorized in nature.
 However, downstream applications may be easier to reason about if scalar operations are available.
 For example, equation of state lookups often require root finds on interpolated data, and this can be easier to implement as a scalar operation, even if the final operation is vectorized over warps.
-Texture interpolation also does not support multi-dimensional mixed indexing/interpoaltion operations where, say, three indices of a four-dimensional array are interpolated and one is merely indexed into.
+Texture interpolation also does not support multi-dimensional mixed indexing/interpolation operations where, say, three indices of a four-dimensional array are interpolated and one is merely indexed into.
 Interpolation in the inner loop of a root-finding operation can be quite computationally expensive.
 For example, in the